 Possible mission proposed by the mission board

 In June 2020, the mission board submitted its interim report, Accelerating the Transition to a Climate Prepared and Resilient Europe, which proposed concrete targets and timelines for the mission.
 This report was the base for on-site and online engagement with citizens and stakeholders.
 The final recommendations of the mission board was handed over to the European Commission at the European Research and Innovation Days (22-24 September 2020).

 A Climate Resilient Europe - Prepare Europe for climate disruptions and accelerate the transformation to a climate resilient and just Europe by 2030

 Targets by 2030: prepare Europe to deal with climate disruptions, accelerate the transition to a healthy and prosperous future within safe planetary boundaries and scale up solutions for resilience that will trigger transformations in society.

-Citizen engagement will continue until the end of 2020, and will feed into the final mission board report, which will define the concrete steps for the implementation of the mission.
+Citizen engagement will continue and will help define the concrete steps to implement the mission.

 - mission-oriented policy for Horizon Europe

 - co-design session video on oceans mission at Research and Innovation Days